Arts and Media: It’s How We Communicate

 About the College of Arts and Media

-Through our rich public programs, the College of Arts and Media (founded July 2013) offers professional, discipline-based training within broad-learning context in four schools: the School of Art and Design, the W. Page Pitt School of Journalism and Mass Communications, the School of Music and the School of Theatre.
-Major in art education, journalism education, or music education through the College of Education and Professional Development.
-Also available are minors in advertising, art, dance, journalism, music, public relations or theatre are also possible.
+With vibrant programs, the College of Arts and Media offers professional, discipline-based training within a broad learning context in four schools: the School of Art and Design, the W. Page Pitt School of Journalism and Mass Communications, the School of Music and the School of Theatre.
+Major in art education, or music education through the College of Education and Professional Development.
+We also offer minors in advertising, art, dance, journalism, music, public relations or theatre.

-Also a part of CAM, the Marshall Artists Series presents world-class artists and organizations to our students and communities through special events and festivals.
+Also a part of CAM, the Marshall Artists Series presents world-class artists and organizations through special events and festivals.

 In the College of Arts and Media, you will be able to place an emphasis on your particular area of interest while learning in a broad context.
 As communication continues to evolve, let the College of Arts and Media prepare you to live as a 21st-century global citizen and leader.